Martin Stadium (Northwestern University): Background and planning

-With Ryan Field demolished for the construction of a replacement stadium at the same location, the football team needed to find a temporary venue to play for two seasons.
+With Ryan Field demolished for the construction of a replacement stadium (New Ryan Field) at the same location, the football team needed to find a temporary venue to play for two seasons.
 The university quickly began demolition on their previous stadium soon after receiving approval to, so as to preempt allowing time for any further legal challenges that could delay the project's initiation.
 The start of demolition came prior to arrangements being made for where the team would play during construction.

 Before settling on plans to use Martin Stadium, several venues in the Chicago region were looked at as options.
 These were assessed as presenting too far of commutes from the Evanston campus for athletes and student fans.
 One was SeatGeek Stadium, a stadium which had been originally built for Major League Soccer.
-SeatGeek featured adequate facilities to serve as a temporary home venue, and a larger capacity than the temporary setup at Martin Stadium offers.
+SeatGeek featured adequate facilities to serve as a temporary home venue, and a larger capacity than the temporary setup that Martin Stadium offers.
 However, its distance from the university's Evanston campus (a 45 minute to hour drive, using highways) made it an unideal option.
 Soldier Field (the stadium of the NFL's Chicago Bears and the MLS's Chicago Fire FC) was considered, but presented scheduling concerns as the Bears' 2024 schedule had not yet been finalized and the Chicago Fire's games would also present further scheduling challenges.
 It was also judged as presenting too far a commute from the Evanston campus.
 Guaranteed Rate Field (home stadium of the MLB's Chicago White Sox) was considered to be overly-remote from Evanston.
 While closer, Wrigley Field (home of the MLB's Chicago Cubs) was also judged as being too far removed from campus to serve as a season-long home venue.

 The football program's plans for a temporarily expanded Martin Stadium were found to be feasible for meeting the needs of gameday logistics and requirements for television broadcasts.
-These plans was cleared for action once the team received needed approvals from the NCAA, the Big Ten Conference, and the city of Evanston to play their games at the stadium.
+These plans were cleared for action once the team received needed approvals from the NCAA, the Big Ten Conference, and the city of Evanston to play their games at the stadium.
 There was a limited timeframe in which the plans could be executed, with preparation beginning in early June 2024 and the first scheduled football home game at the venue taking place on August 31.
 As a result, the expanded seating of the venue was erected over the course of only approximately 60 days.

 Head football coach David Braun and his family gave what was described to be "a major six-figure contribution" to the university to help fund the project of expanding Martin Stadium.